LAPCoder/LAPCoder.github.io/CONTRIBUTING.md

 # Contribuing

-You can ask to contribute.
+You can suggest an improvement.